drone/drone-plugin-index/content/devops-israel/drone-lambda/index.md

 It is highly recommended to make use of IAM roles instead of environment variables for AWS (Considering you are running Drone on AWS)

-`aws_access_key_id`
+aws_access_key_id
-:AWS access key
+: AWS access key

-`aws_secret_access_key`
+aws_secret_access_key
-:AWS secret key.
+: AWS secret key.
 Access and secret key variables override credentials stored in credential and config files

-`aws_default_region`
+aws_default_region
-:AWS region.
+: AWS region.
 This variable overrides the default region of the in-use profile, if set

 If these are not set, the plugin will use the instance IAM role [ Recommended method ]